-These findings, published in Cell, result from research by an international team of collaborators led by Jackson Laboratory Professor Yijun Ruan, Ph.D., exploring the 3D genome architecture in the nucleus and its relationship to gene regulation and diseases.
+These findings, published in Cell, result from research by an international team of collaborators, led by The Jackson Laboratory, exploring the 3D genome architecture in the nucleus and its relationship to gene regulation and diseases.

 Using advanced 3D genome mapping technologies, 3D genome simulation and super-resolution microscopy, the researchers identified the topological framework mediated by chromatin proteins (CTCF and cohesin), in which genes are organized and transcribed at the chromosomal level.
 They found that the protein-bound knots were located along the chromosome axis, with the DNA loops extending out from the transcriptionally inactive chromosome cores.
 This is the first observation of the barrier between genes being actively read and those that are not.

 They also determined that the CTCF/cohesin-mediated genome organization is not random.
 For instance, “housekeeping genes” (those essential genes commonly expressed in all cell types) were often found near the protein-bound knots, whereas cell-specific genes were more commonly positioned in the extended DNA loops.
 Mechanistically, depending on the specific needs of a cell, transcriptional proteins selectively draw certain genes on those loops close to the protein knots for cell-specific expression.